-Ranked #1 for innovation two years in a row by U.S. News and World Report, Arizona State University has become the foundational model for a new paradigm for public higher education – committed to access, excellence and impact – and is now actively engaged in building a new library for the 21st century.
-ASU Library, serving as a critical gateway to ASU’s growing research and knowledge enterprise, works to collaborate, educate and innovate across disciplines, communities and technologies, while leveraging key research and learning opportunities that are unique to ASU.
+Ranked #1 for innovation three years in a row by U.S. News and World Report, Arizona State University has become the foundational model for a new paradigm for public higher education – committed to access, excellence and impact – and is now actively engaged in building a new library for the 21st century.

-ASU Library seeks a highly motivated, knowledgeable, and service-oriented digital preservation professional to lead the digital preservation and curation program for the library collections held by ASU.
-This includes working closely with Library administration, departments/units as well as University constituents to plan, develop, implement, and communicate digital preservation and curation policies, strategies, workflows, processes, and practices to ensure the long-term viability of digital assets under the Library’s stewardship.
-This position helps to develop partnerships, programs, and capabilities to better position the Library, ASU, and the state of Arizona with regard to exemplary digital preservation and curation processes.
+ASU Library is seeking to hire a highly motivated, collaborative and service-oriented information professional to assume the newly created position of Digital Preservation and Curation Officer.
+The Digital Preservation and Curation Officer, reporting to the Associate University Librarian for Technology Services, will work closely with Library administration and departments/units as well as University constituents to plan, develop, implement, and communicate digital preservation and curation policies, strategies, workflows, processes, and practices to ensure the long-term viability of digital assets under the Library’s stewardship.
+The person in this position will help to develop partnerships, programs, and capabilities to position the ASU Library, the university, and the state of Arizona with regard to exemplary digital preservation and curation processes.
+Additionally, this individual, representing the ASU Library, will actively participate in consortia to scaffold efforts concerning digital preservation at the local, national and international level.

 ASU Library is a strong supporter of student success and a critical partner in realizing the New American University mission of access, excellence and impact.
 Success at ASU is measured not by whom we exclude, but rather by whom we include and how they succeed.

-A center of energy, imagination and innovation, ASU Library is home to nine library facilities across five ASU campus locations – providing students and faculty access to millions of information resources, world-class collections, outstanding study spaces, advanced data centers and a suite of makerspaces and creative services.
+A center of energy, imagination and innovation, ASU Library is home to eight library facilities across four ASU campus locations – providing students and faculty access to millions of information resources, world-class collections, outstanding study spaces, advanced data centers and a suite of makerspaces and creative services.
 More information about the library can be found at lib.asu.edu.

-- MLS/MLIS from an ALA-accredited program or equivalent advanced degree with Certified Archivist standing
+- MLS/MLIS from an ALA-accredited program or equivalent advanced degree.

 - Minimum three years experience with digital preservation lifecycle planning and implementation in a library, archives, historical society, or museum setting